bitcoinfees/bitcoinfees.github.io/about.md

 ## What is this?

+This site diplays real-time estimates of required Bitcoin transaction fees (i.e. miner's fee).
+The estimates are given in satoshis per kB of transaction size ("fee rate"), and with respect to a given expected wait time (time spent waiting to be included in a block).

+The estimated are updated every minute.

+## How are the estimates obtained?

+The estimates are obtained by Monte Carlo simulation of a queueing model of the Bitcoin network.
+Both miner selection policy and transaction arrival statistics are modeled and estimated.

-This site shows the results of [a program](https://github.com/bitcoinfees/bitcoin-feemodel) which runs simulations on a queueing model of the Bitcoin network, in order to determine the transient distribution of transaction wait times (i.e. time spent in the mempool) as a function of fee rate, conditioned on:
+From the simulations we can obtain the transient distribution of the wait time of a transaction with a given fee rate, conditioned on the current mempool state, and hence derive the fee estimates.

-* The current mempool state.
-* Estimates of:
-    1. Current transaction arrival statistics.
-    2. Miner transaction selection policies.

-The result is a real-time prediction of transaction wait times, updated every minute.

-### How's this different from Bitcoin Core's smart fees?

-Bitcoin Core's estimates are based on aggregating past wait time measurements, and at the moment do not allow conditioning on the current mempool state (a large mempool backlog, for example, would result in longer wait times), or take into account variations in the transaction arrival rate.

-These are possible with the model-based approach employed here; the main tradeoff, however, is the dependence on the model assumptions, the most tricky of which are the assumptions about the way miners select block transactions.

-Both approaches, however, are useful and serve to validate each other.
+The simulation software is open source and can be found [here](https://github.com/bitcoinfees/bitcoin-feemodel).

-### How accurate are the results?
+## How accurate are the results?

 For each new transaction, the program predicts a wait time distribution based on its feerate.
 When the transaction has entered a block, the p-value corresponding to the